 Dig deeper by watching this three part series to discover more about the mysterious organisms that lurk beneath the water-sediment interface, and why scientists believe their investigations into the physiology and behaviors of these benthic organisms can shed light on larger-scale ecosystem functioning.
 Great for biology, ecology, ocean science, marine science educators, these webinars contain content relating to benthic organisms, ecological impacts from human activities, as well as new technology and the latest research techniques.

 Each webinar features a scientist sharing their knowledge via an interactive concept map, filled with resources for use in the classroom, including time-lapse movies, lesson plans, images and inquiry-based data activities.

 This dynamic webinar series features the research of scientists from the 2008 North Atlantic Bloom (NAB) Experiment and focuses on key concepts in ocean science.
 The five-part weekly series consists of presentations from NAB scientists, and tells the story of the North Atlantic spring bloom and its role in the ocean ecosystem.
 It describes the multi-faceted nature of this complex experiment and provides a rich body of educational resources, including linked concept maps aligned to National Science Education Standards, and datasets that can be translated into classroom activities.

-The concept map or maps presented are freely available online, and instructions are provided to give participants access to the maps after the webinar.
-All resources, maps and other materials from the webinar are archived online.
+The concept maps and other materials presented are freely available online, and instructions are provided to give participants access to the maps after the webinars.

 June 2011 marked the launch of NASA's first space-based measurements of ocean salinity across the globe - an important observation for ocean and climate studies.
 From 650 kilometers (400 miles) above Earth's surface, Aquarius detects changes in ocean salinity as small as a "pinch" of salt in a gallon of water.